jacknycz/nodal/next/NODAL_AI_INTRO.md

 - **Board Room**: The dashboard for managing boards.
 - **Board Brief**: The object describing a new board's intent, topic, and AI setup.
 - **Single Source of Truth**: All board data and logic now live in `next/src/features/board/`.
-- **Focus Tree**: Hierarchical organization system for nodes and ideas.
 - **AI Context**: Persistent memory system for AI conversations and suggestions.
 - **Thumbnail System (Deferred)**: Thumbnail generation is currently removed and will be revisited later.
 - **Node Selection**: Multi-node selection system with AI chat integration and visual feedback.